imfl/beautiful-jekyll/derivative-pricing/index.md

 *using a trinomial tree under the Hull-White model*

+Price a European call option on the clean price of a bond using a trinomial tree under the Hull-White model.

+The details of the financial derivative are [here](https://github.com/imfl/derivative-pricing/tree/master/trinomial-hull-white/que.pdf) (PDF).

+The C code to price the strutured product is [here](https://github.com/imfl/derivative-pricing/tree/master/trinomial-hull-white/sol.c) (GitHub).

+### More Information

 This project serves as an assignment that I did for *MAFS5040 Quantitative Methods for Fixed-Income Instruments*, a postgraduate-level course that I took at the Math Dept. at HKUST in Spring 2017.
 This course is lectured by Prof. Lixin Wu.
 I am responsible for the code.

 ## 4. Building a classical binomial tree